 The requirement to list NTP and IARC-identified carcinogens via the Labor Code mechanism is consistent with the principal objective of Proposition 65.
 The mandatory disclosure on an SDS of NTP's and IARC's determinations of a chemical's carcinogenic effects is intended to provide workers with critical information about the chemicals they are being exposed to in the workplace.
-By requiring that the Proposition 65 list "shall include, at a minimum, those substances....identified additionally by reference in Labor Code Section 6382(d)," Proposition 65 clearly is intended to ensure Californians are informed about exposures to these same chemicals.
+By requiring that the Proposition 65 list "shall include, at a minimum, those substances....identified additionally by reference in Labor Code

+Section 6382(d)," Proposition 65 clearly is intended to ensure Californians are informed about exposures to these same chemicals.

-In October 2012, the 3rd District Court of Appeal stated in that chemical listings via the Labor Code mechanism that rely on IARC 2B classifications must be based on sufficient animal or human evidence.(Styrene Information and Research Center v.
-Office of Environmental Health Hazard Assessment, (2012) 210 Cal.App.
-4th 1082. that chemicals listing via the Labor Code method must be based on sufficient animal or human evidence.
-Therefore, the phrase "based on sufficient animal or human evidence" was added to the proposed regulatory language for group 2 carcinogens.
-By definition, carcinogens with sufficient animal evidence are human carcinogens and therefore do not need to have sufficient animal evidence to be identified by IARC as such, so this language is omitted in subsection (1)(A).
+In October, 1012, the 3rd District Court of Appeal stated in Styrene Information and Research Center v.
+Office of Environmental Health Hazard Assessment, (October 31, 2012,3rd District), that chemicals listing via the Labor Code method must be based on sufficient animal or human evidence.
+Therefore, the phrase "based on sufficient animal or human evidence" was added to the proposed regulatory language.